ndean06/Microsoft-30Day-SOC-Challenge/README.md

 # Day 4 — KQL Queries

 ## 🎯 Objective
-Run at least three different KQL queries in Microsoft Sentinel, take a screenshot of each query and its results, and explain what the query looks for and why it’s important.
+Use KQL to query Microsoft Sentinel logs and identify authentication failures, event trends, and host activity patterns to strengthen detection and analysis capabilities.

 ---